Above: Optimal paths of integration; phase-magnitude (color-intensity) plot of Sommerfeld

 particles (red) and quantum dots (blue) in a bipolymer matrix

 Our research group has two broad areas of focus.
-One part of the group studies light-matter
+One part of the group has studied

-analytical models.
-This takes us to other areas of Physics such as statistics and
+ideas and computational models.
+This takes us to other areas of Physics such as

-on its parameters measured and on the spatial, time and energy scales of its interaction
+measured and on the spatial, time and energy scales of its interaction with matter.

-with matter.
-Hence models are an essential complement and sometimes even a prerequisite
+Hence models are an essential complement and sometimes even a prerequisite to experimental

-to experimental studies today.
-Some of our work is aimed at realizing new materials
+studies today, and some of this work is aimed at realizing new materials.

 In the beginning there was nothing.
 God said, 'Let there be light!' and there was